purduedb/OpenAurora/README.md

 ```bash
 createdb: command not found
 ```
-then OpenAurora was not installed properly.
+then our system was not installed properly.
 Try calling the command with an absolute path instead:
 ```bash
 $your_project_dir/bin/createdb mydb
 ```